River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 ## Concrete: real components & fields you can cite

 ### Authoring components (PrefabBase) — true vanilla values
-These live on `PrefabBase` and contain the “what the prefab was authored as” values.
+These live on `PrefabBase` and contain the “authored” values.

 Examples: